Why is rooftop solar good for Arizona?

-- Double the current fixed charge that we all pay on our electric bills (from ≈ $10 to $20/month).
-Lower energy using households, which are often the lower income households, would be more proportionally hit by the doubling of this charge.
+- Increase the current fixed charge that we all pay on our electric bills (from ≈ $10 to $15/month).
+Lower energy using households, which are often the lower income households, would be more proportionally hit by this increase.

 - Drastically change net metering, or in other words, reducing the $ value of solar energy that you produce and don't use right away during the day from ≈ 10-12¢ per watt to less than 6¢ per watt.